Professor of Music

 Patrick Hennessey possesses a wide breadth of experience as a professional musician, educator and ensemble director.
 A native of New Orleans with extended residences in Southern California and Hawaii, Hennessey's performance credits include the touring Broadway shows, A Chorus Line, Hello Dolly, Evita, Peter Pan, Grease and Anything Goes.
-As a freelance musician he has played for such luminaries as Burt Bacharach, Sammy Davis Jr., Frank Sinatra, Liza Minelli, Natalie Cole, Johnnie Mathis, Bob Hope, Marvin Hamlisch and Rosemary Clooney.
+As a freelance musician, he has played for such luminaries as Burt Bacharach, Sammy Davis Jr., Frank Sinatra, Liza Minelli, Natalie Cole, Johnnie Mathis, Bob Hope, Marvin Hamlisch and Rosemary Clooney.
 Selected big band experiences of note have included the Del Courtney Orchestra, the Tom Kubis Big Band and performances with the Bill Watrous Big Band.

-An experienced and versatile educator, Hennessey led the jazz ensemble program at the University of Hawaii to national acclaim, with performances at the Notre Dame Collegiate Jazz Festival, the Reno Jazz Festival, the Greater St. Louis Jazz Festival and two appearances at the North Texas Jazz Festival in Addison.
-During his tenure he welcomed many renowned clinicians and guest soloists to work with his ensembles, including Jeff Jarvis, Jim Widner, Eric Miyashiro, Wycliffe Gordon, Bunky Green, Bill Cunliff, Kim Richmond, Bobby Sanabria, Emil Richards, Herbie Hancock, Wayne Shorter and Gabe Baltazar.
+An experienced and versatile educator, Hennessey led the jazz ensemble program at the University of Hawaii to national acclaim, with performances at the Notre Dame Collegiate Jazz Festival, the Reno Jazz Festival, the Greater St. Louis Jazz Festival and two appearances at the North Texas Jazz Festival in Addison, Texas.
+During his tenure, he welcomed many renowned clinicians and guest soloists to work with his ensembles, including Jeff Jarvis, Jim Widner, Eric Miyashiro, Wycliffe Gordon, Bunky Green, Bill Cunliff, Kim Richmond, Bobby Sanabria, Emil Richards, Herbie Hancock, Wayne Shorter and Gabe Baltazar.

-Hennessey earned his Ph.D. in musicology from the University of Hawaii at Manoa, writing his dissertation on Henry Berger (1844-1929), the legendary bandmaster of the Royal Hawaiian Band.
-Die Internationale Gesellschaft zur Erforschung un Förderung der Blasmusik (IGEB) selected his work for the 2010 Fritz Thelen Prize, given biannually for the outstanding dissertation in the field of wind music research.
+Hennessey earned his Ph.D. in musicology from the University of Hawaii at Manoa, writing his dissertation on Henry Berger (1844-1929) - the legendary bandmaster of the Royal Hawaiian Band.
+Die Internationale Gesellschaft zur Erforschung un Förderung der Blasmusik (I.G.E.B.) selected his work for the 2010 Fritz Thelen Prize, given biannually for the outstanding dissertation in the field of wind music research.
 He also holds a master of arts degree in music education, a bachelor of music in trombone performance, and maintains active membership in numerous professional and musicological organizations.

 - Ph.D., musicology, University of Hawaii at Manoa

-- M.M.E., University of Hawaii at Manoa
+- M.A., music education, University of Hawaii at Manoa

 - Hawaiian music

-- Jazz avant-garde
+- Jazz history

 - Phone: 386-822-8996